Lattesnow/ChIPSP/README.md

 Hi-C identifies interacting chromatin regions, but the genomic bins used for Hi-C loop detection do not necessarily identify the exact nucleotide-level regulatory element responsible for the interaction.

-ChIP-SP integrates transcription factor ChIP-seq peaks with Hi-C loops to identify spatially linked regulatory regions.
+ChIPSP integrates transcription factor ChIP-seq peaks with Hi-C loops to identify spatially linked regulatory regions.

-For each Hi-C loop, ChIP-SP determines whether a ChIP-seq peak overlaps either loop anchor.
+For each Hi-C loop, ChIPSP determines whether a ChIP-seq peak overlaps either loop anchor.
 When a ChIP-seq peak overlaps one anchor, the interacting partner anchor is assigned as a spatially linked regulatory region.

 The full interacting Hi-C anchor interval is therefore treated as a potential spatial regulatory region associated with the ChIP-seq transcription factor.